singhravinder45105-sudo/Induction-/README.md

 # 9.30 to 10.30 p2p lecture.
 10.30 to 11.30 lecture by prof. jaswant singh.
 1.30 to 4.00 lecture by Dr. Arvind Dhingra - Auditorium
 # day 7
 # 9.30 to 10.30 lecture by Dr. Amit Kamra-Auditorium.
 10.30 to 11.30 lecture by Dr. Parminder singh - Auditorium.
 11.30 to 12.30 lecture by Dr. Randhir Singhon " Conduct of Examination" - auditorium.
 1.30 to 2.30 BEEE  lecture by Prof. Mandeep Kaur (EE) in room no. F-107.
 3.00 going to TCC sem hall for admit card formation 3.30 in TCC hall for PMS scholarship.
+# day 8
+# chemistry lecture in room no. 109 by prof. Rajvir kaur.
+P2P lecture in F-109.
+# day 9
+#